sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - query-group.md

 ---

 Extracts individual facts in a document, such as the date of an invoice, the liability limit of an insurance policy, or the destination address of a shipping container delivery.
+When you configure the Multimodal Engine parameter, this method can extra data from non-text images, such as photographs, charts, or illustrations.

-Sensible uses a large language model (LLM)  to find these facts in paragraphs of free text, or in more structured layouts, for example key/value pairs or tables.
+Sensible uses a large language model (LLM)  to find data in paragraphs of free text, in images, or in more structured layouts, for example key/value pairs or tables.
 Create a query group to extract multiple facts that share a [context](doc:query-group#notes), or are co-located in the document.

 For tips and troubleshooting, see [Query Group](doc:query-group-tips) extraction tips.